cgruver/cgruver/_pages/tutorials/tekton-overview.md

 ### Tekton Triggers

+Triggers is the event driven side of Tekton.
+These elements put the `C` in CI/CD.

+Triggers has 5 main components:

+1. TriggerTemplate
+1. TriggerBinding
+1. Trigger
+1. EventListener
+1. Interceptor

+Here is a brief description of each, with a link to the upstream documentation:

 1. __[TriggerTemplate](https://github.com/tektoncd/triggers/blob/main/docs/triggertemplates.md){:target="_blank"}__

    A TriggerTemplate defines the Pipeline and/or Task resources, and the parameters which are passed to them